 Volkswagen up! review

-The Volkswagen up! is a sensible city car that has practicality, style and fun driving up its sleeve
+The Volkswagen up! is a sensible city car that offers practicality, style and plenty of fun

 The Volkswagen up! is more sophisticated than its size and looks suggest.
 It’s comfortable, feels stable on the road and is enjoyable to drive.
 It’s designed to work in town, but it's not overwhelmed by or underpowered for the occasional motorway trip, although the long gearing does make it hard work.

 The changes VW made to the up! for 2016 created a classier and more customisable car, while the switch to a smartphone sat-nav system will appeal to younger buyers.
-It’s as refined and practical as ever, but the updates to the gearbox have resulted in sluggish performance with no real gains in efficiency.
-Higher list prices mean the VW up! isn't quite as good value as its SEAT and Skoda siblings.
+It’s as refined and practical as ever, but the updates to the gearbox have resulted in slightly sluggish performance with no real gains in efficiency.

 In this review

-- 1Verdict - currently readingThe Volkswagen up! is a sensible city car that has practicality, style and fun driving up its sleeve
+- 1Verdict - currently readingThe Volkswagen up! is a sensible city car that offers practicality, style and plenty of fun

 - 3MPG, CO2 and Running CostsThe Volkswagen Up is a small car with a small engine, which means low running costs